 In spite of there being a fairly large number of German petroliana collectors, most of the information available on the web is still aimed more at general enthusiasts for "oldtimers", as classic cars are known.
 One exception is the engineering company of Feuchtemeyer, which has a website showing how it is developing a small private Tankstellenmuseum (Petrol station Museum).

 The late Marcello Minale is widely regarded as the leading late twentieth century designer of service stations.
 His company, Minale Tattersfield, continue to work in the sector and maintains an interesting website on petrol station design.

 Ir Grootveld is an architect specialising in designing service stations.
 He maintains an interesting site showing mainly Dutch Service Stations, with a mix of his own work (largely for Fina), older service stations often now demolished, and the best contemporary designs from other architects.

 Away from the Web, there are a number of magazines with an interest in service station history and commercial road maps.
-Route Nostalgie is principally in French, and covers automobilia, roadside memories, petroliana and automobile art.
+Retro Tourisme (formerly known as Route Nostalgie) is principally in French, and covers automobilia, roadside memories, petroliana and automobile art.
 It also keeps a special focus on road maps, from Michelin, oil companies and other commercial sources.
-The magazine is published quarterly in Paris and can be contacted either by e-mail or its website.
+The magazine is published six-monthly in Paris and can be contacted either via its website.

-There are also two US based magazines for those interested in collecting artefacts from and the history of service stations.
-Only PCM maintains its own website, but you can contact both by e-mail.
-They are:
+There are also two US based magazines for those interested in collecting artefacts from and the history of service stations:

 There is also a Canadian Service Station Memorabilia Association that publishes a quarterly newsletter titled Garage Door News.